Muskan-Git-Code/Notes/src/main/java/Theory/C_Cpp_Java_Spring.md

 ---

-### Docker
-* Lightweight containers for packaging applications with dependencies.
-It uses less memory and has sharable containers.

-### Kubernetes
-* Manages containerized applications (like docker) across clusters through APIs.

----

 ## Spring Framework
 * **Spring:** An open-source framework designed to create java production ready applications in efficient way with minimal configuration, embedded web servers, and starter dependencies.